johnascott1/Project1Final/grades/Lab 7 Questions.md

 ### Problem 5:

-Modify your program so you can save information about deleted tickets.
+Modify the program so you can save information about deleted tickets.

 Your Ticket objects should be able to store another date; `resolvedDate`, the date the ticket was closed.
 And, a String that documents why the ticket was closed – the fix or the resolution for the ticket.
 This String should be called `resolution`

 When a ticket is deleted, it has been resolved in some way.
 Either a technician fixed the problem, or the user has figured out how to change their own screensaver, or it’s become a non-issue in some other way.

-Now, when you delete a Ticket, your program should ask for the resolution.
+Now, when you delete a Ticket, your `deleteTicketById` method should ask for the resolution.
 It should store the resolution string , plus the current date in the correct Ticket.
 Now, remove this Ticket from the ticketQueue list.

 A ResolvedTicketStore class is provided for you.
 It stores resolved tickets in a list, and provides an `addTicket` method.

 Create a ResolvedTicketStore object when the program starts.

-When tickets are resolved, add the resolved ticket to your ResolvedTicketStore..
+When tickets are resolved, add the resolved ticket to your ResolvedTicketStore.
 Add any other resolved tickets created in this session to the ResolvedTicketStore.

-You'll need to add a new method to TicketUI to get information about a ticket that is being resolved.
-Keep your classes focused on their current roles.

 ### Problem 6: